By Christopher Brown of OCDCarCare.com

 In direct sun exposure, with atmospheric temperatures between 95°F and 110°F (35-43.5°C) panels can routinely reach surface temperatures of 190-212°F (87-100°C).

 In these extreme conditions, the paint is most vulnerable.
-This is because heat has swelled the porous paint structure to fully open.
-So any water contact to these HOT surfaces results in near instant water evaporation.
+This is because heat has swollen the porous paint structure to a fully open state.
+Therefore, any water contact to these HOT surfaces results in near instant water evaporation.
 This essentially injects the minerals and chemicals contained within the water directly into the paint’s porous structure.

 Even if a car isn’t in direct sunlight, ambient environmental temperatures of 95°F(35C) or higher will still cause paint swell and heighten the chances of water spot creation with water contact.